Screenwriting survival tip: Put your spec screenplays in perspective

 Before you start your next spec and burn precious time, consider how it figures into your overall screenwriting goals.
 Think of the bigger picture, set up a writing schedule with a realistic deadline, create a solid story outline before you start pages, and then put your ass in a seat and start filling those blank pages.
 It's a good perspective to have on this long haul journey to success.

 About the Author

 Mark Sanderson (aka Scriptcat) is a Los Angeles based screenwriter, author, script consultant, and sometimes actor blessed to be living his childhood dream of making movies with forty feature screenplays written in a wide range of genres.
-His work includes sketch comedy writing and performing as a founding member of The Amazing Onionheads sketch troupe, writing for MTV, his spec sale, two TV pilots, and twenty-two screenwriting assignments that have produced television premieres and worldwide distribution of his fifteen films.
+His work includes sketch comedy writing and performing as a founding member of The Amazing Onionheads sketch troupe, writing for MTV, his spec sale, two TV pilots, and twenty-three screenwriting assignments that have produced television premieres and worldwide distribution of his fifteen films.